codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a bee that lives in America?
-A USB.
+You can't trust a ladder.
+It will always let you down

 ## Daily Trivia

 Which computer hardware device provides an interface for all other connected devices to communicate?
- 1. Motherboard
+ 1. Hard Disk Drive
- 2. Random Access Memory
+ 2. Central Processing Unit
- 3. Hard Disk Drive
+ 3. Motherboard
- 4. Central Processing Unit
+ 4. Random Access Memory

 <details>
   <summary>Answer</summary>